During a bushfire, 95% of homes lost are due to Ember Attack!

 Wet material doesn't burn easily!

 An External Water Spray (EWS) or Wind-Enabled Ember Dousing System (WEEDS) are bushfire protection systems that utilize specially designed bushfire sprinklers or high-pressure water spray nozzles to create a protective water barrier around a structure.
-This system effectively douses embers and wets surfaces, preventing ignition during high-wind wildfire events.
+This system effectively douses embers and wets surfaces, preventing ignition during high-wind bushfire events.

-Embers: This fire sprinkler system for houses is specifically designed to combat ember ignition, with testing demonstrating that it produces a sufficient density of water to douse firebrands that can travel long distances in the wind.
+This fire sprinkler system for houses is specifically designed to combat ember ignition, with testing demonstrating that it produces a sufficient density of water to douse firebrands that can travel long distances in the wind.
 With house sprinkler systems like these, homeowners can enhance their protection against bushfire threats.

 Why it Works